movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

                        :ref:`integer number <amdgpu_synid_integer_number>`
                        or an :ref:`absolute expression<amdgpu_synid_absolute_expression>`.

-                       Each of the 4 bits in the mask controls one bank (0 - disabled, 1 - enabled).
+                       Each of 4 bits in the mask controls one bank (0 - disabled, 1 - enabled).
     ================== ====================================================================